plenoptic-org/plenoptic/docs/developers/contributing.md

     This only affects sphinx. pytest ignores the plot directive and so either structure will pass.

+- pytest allows for the use of [fixtures](https://docs.pytest.org/en/stable/how-to/fixtures.html) in doctests.
+In order to be used, they must be included in the `src/plenoptic/conftest.py` file (**not** the `tests/conftest.py` file).
+Among other things, any downloads from `torchvision` / `torch.hub` should happen in those fixtures (since they are difficult to properly write doctests for, see note there for details).
+This does mean that the first time you run doctests on your local machine, it will take a while to download those files; they are cached and won't be downloaded again, so this is only a one-time cost.

 (build-the-documentation)=
 ### Build the documentation